 Dr. Bond’s current projects address:

-The impact of social network structure on individual innovator effectiveness with Mark Houston (TCU) and Cinthia Satornino (Northeastern University)
+- The impact of social network structure on individual innovator effectiveness with Mark Houston (TCU) and Cinthia Satornino (UConn)

 Besides directing SCI-BU, Ed serves on the Business-Engineering Convergence Committee, the University Senate, and the EMBA Implementation Committee.
 He reviews for a variety of academic journals.